 The World Health Organisation says Papua New Guinea must initiate policy changes and invest more resources to stop the spread of cholera.

-1,900 people across East Sepik, Madang and Morobe provinces have been infected with the cholera bacteria and close to 40 have died since the outbreak began in the second half of last year.
+1,900 people across the East Sepik, Madang and Morobe provinces have been infected with the cholera bacteria and close to 40 have died since the outbreak began in the second half of last year.

 The WHO's PNG representative, Dr Eigil Sorensen, says the government is still focusing on an emergency response, but a shift in thinking is now needed.